Understanding The State Report Card

 Starting with the 2017-2018 reporting year the Every Student Succeeds Act (ESSA) Federal Policy has shifted the report card calculations to count opt-out students as a ZERO rather than excluding them from the assessments.
 Baker Charter Schools generally has a higher percentage of families who opt-out and this had a tremendous impact on our cumulative scores over the last 3 years.
 Prior to this year students who opted-out did not count against the schools.
 Our administration team is working with other schools in the state to explore solutions to this while we continue to push the schools to be the best they can be.
 For our scores prior to this change you can visit the ODE archive page anytime.
 Current scores can be found on the new ODE report card site.

 Participation in these assessments matters to our overall performance tremendously.
 Please consider all your options as a family for meeting the essential skill requirement.
-While families do have the ability to opt out, it does impact our overall performance.
+While families do have the ability to opt out, (fill out this form) it does impact our overall performance.

 BEC Scores Before/After ESSA Change

 ELA Performance 17/18 BEFORE- 92.9%, 42% AFTER, decreased by 50.9%

 Math Performance 17/18 BEFORE- 51%, 21% AFTER, decreased by 30%

 BWA Scores Before/After ESSA Change

 ELA Performance 17/18 BEFORE- 52.7%, 44.8% AFTER- decreased by 7.9%

 Math Performance 17/18 BEFORE- 23.9%, 20.5% AFTER- decreased by 3.4%